 Meet this year’s I’m a Celebrity...
 Get Me Out of Here! contestants

-Meet the full cast of I’m a Celebrity 2024, including Coleen Rooney and N-Dubz’s Tulisa Contostavlos
+Meet the full cast of I’m a Celebrity 2024, including Coleen Rooney and McFly’s Danny Jones

 Your support helps us to tell the story